nickerokhin/TwitMap/Milestone_4.md

 ## Target Market:
 The target market for Twitmap would be businesses looking to collect and represent twitter data for public use, and also collect data on the users of the Twitmap service.
-Definitely the largest segment of this market would be buisnesses interested in using targeted advertising based on trends in different areas, considering that 80% of businesses in the U.S. use twitter for advertising.
+Definitely the largest segment of this market would be buisnesses interested in using targeted advertising based on trends in different areas, considering that 80% of businesses in the U.S. use Twitter for advertising.
 Another portion of this market could be other buinesses that would use the twitter data for their own personal needs such as campaigning, examining disease spread, or looking at best touring locations.
 Overall, the market is definitely growing as more and more people join twitter and also as more companies use the public data released by twitter.
 Potential customers could be advertising companies, tour managers, or any business that is modeled around social trends.

 ## Competitor Profiles:
 Tweepsmap: Has user login functionality through twitter to show twitter users where their followers are located on a map.
 Is unique